Self-build mortgages explained – what to expect in 2026

-Self build mortgages are quite different to to traditional mortgages, releasing funds in stages in order to provide the cashflow needed for building a new home, paying for materials and paying your contractors.
+Self build mortgages are quite different to traditional mortgages, releasing funds in stages in order to provide the cashflow needed for building a new home, paying for materials and paying your contractors.

 Understanding the world of self build mortgages isn't easy, so we've created this guide explaining how they work and the types available.
-We've also found some of the newest self build mortgage products to hit the market, plus you'll find the latest rates, updated in August 2023.
+We've also found some of the newest self build mortgage products to hit the market, plus you'll find the latest rates, updated in April 2026.

 What is a self build mortgage?